MohamedMesto/Dealna.de_v1.4/README.md

    - Registered users can log in to comment on articles and participate in discussions.
    - Features such as “Share” and “Like” buttons are integrated for social sharing and engagement.

-The **UN2050 News Site V1.3** is accessible at [UN2050 News Site V1.3]( https://ec-platform-2050-v1-1e860717f359.herokuapp.com/), offering an intuitive layout with seamless access to all sections via the navigation bar.
+The **Loqta2050.com For E-Commerce V1.0** is accessible at [Loqta2050.com For E-Commerce V1.0]( https://ec-platform-2050-v1-1e860717f359.herokuapp.com/), offering an intuitive layout with seamless access to all sections via the navigation bar.

 [Back to top](<#contents>)